labsyspharm/scimap/README.md

 #### Detailed documentation of `scimap` functions and tutorials are available [here](http://scimap.xyz/).

-*SCIMAP* development was led by [Ajit Johnson Nirmal](https://ajitjohnson.com/), Harvard Medical School.
+*Scimap* development was led by [Ajit Johnson Nirmal](https://ajitjohnson.com/), Harvard Medical School.
 Check out other tools from the [Nirmal Lab](https://nirmallab.com/tools/).